 The evaluation of maximum time frame commences the first semester or term of enrollment the student begins his or her graduate program and is counted going forward whether or not the student enrolls in all subsequent semesters or terms.
-To meet the maximum timeframe requirement, the following rules apply:
+To meet the maximum time frame requirement, the following rules apply:

-Graduate Student Pursing a Certificate, Master Degree or Ed.
+Graduate Student Pursing a Certificate, master's degree, or Ed.
 S. Degree